jasylwong/full_stack_open/PERSONAL_NOTES.md

   - install in the frontend: npm i --save-dev cypress
   - The tests require the tested system to be running, so add a script to the backend package.json:
     - "start:test": "cross-env NODE_ENV=test node index.js"
+    - and make sure we run this rather than "npm run dev"
   - When we run it (in the frontend since that's where we installed it), it creates a Cypress directory
   - It uses Mocha under the hood, so we can use describe, it etc
   - It allows use of Cypress commands such as cy.visit, cy.contains etc